 Small Drinking Water Systems

-The Department of Environmental Health and Quality (DEHQ) Small Drinking Water Systems program's purpose is to protect public health by helping water system owners and operators to provide pure and safe drinking water by preventing waterborne diseases, identifying risks of bacteriological, chemical and/or radiological contamination, conducting inspections, providing technical assistance, and working in partnership with the small drinking water systems in San Diego County.
-The DEHQ has an agreement with the State Water Resources Control Board, Division of Drinking Water for administration and enforcement of the Federal and State statutes and regulations for any water systems under 200 service connections.
+The Department of Environmental Health and Quality (DEHQ) Small Drinking Water Systems program's purpose is to protect public health by helping water system owners and operators to provide pure and safe drinking water by preventing waterborne diseases, identifying risks of bacteriological or chemical contamination, conducting inspections, providing technical assistance, and working in partnership with the small drinking water systems in San Diego County.
+In July of 2022, San Diego County’s Community Water Systems, Non-Transient Non-Community Water Systems, and Transient Non-Community Water Systems returned to the State Water Resources Control Board - Division of Drinking Water for oversight and regulation.
+DEHQ currently regulates only State Small Water Systems.

 Contact Us